 How to Properly Dispose of Hardware with PHI

-According to HHS, any devices with PHI cannot be disposed of in a dumpster that's accessible by the public.
-One exception is if the PHI "… has been rendered essentially unreadable, indecipherable, and otherwise cannot be reconstructed prior to it being placed in a dumpster."
+According to HHS, any devices with PHI cannot be disposed of in a dumpster that's accessible to the public.
+One exception is if the PHI "… has been rendered essentially unreadable, indecipherable, and otherwise cannot be reconstructed before it being placed in a dumpster."